Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 This practice can help your body find harmony throughout your whole nervous system and balance both hemispheres of the brain.

-Every two hours, your brain activity shifts from one hemisphere to the other.
 It’s said that yogis discovered this natural occurrence through self-observation of breath flow through the nostrils.

-Alternate nostril breathing supports this regular alternation of breath and thus brain activity.
+Alternate nostril breathing supports this regular alternation of breath and, thus, brain activity.

 The Bottom Line

-Since we often breathe on autopilot, we may take for granted the opportunity we have to think about the quality of our breaths.
-However, every breath is an opportunity to fuel our brains and bodies with the oxygen they need to function properly.
+Proper breathwork, especially diaphragmatic breathing, serves as a vital pillar of health and well-being.
+Every breath is an opportunity to fuel our brains and bodies with the oxygen they need to function properly.

 And, naturally, gifting your body with what it needs in terms of breathing can benefit every other area of your life.